How Hidden Orders Generate Gaps in 1D Fermionic Systems

-We prove on a prototype Hamiltonian that hidden long range order is always present in the gapped phases of interacting fermionic systems on one dimensional lattices.
+We demonstrate that hidden long range order is always present in the gapped phases of interacting fermionic systems on one dimensional lattices.
 It is captured by correlation functions of appropriate nonlocal charge and/or spin operators, which remain asymptotically finite.
 The corresponding microscopic orders are classified.
 The results are confirmed by DMRG numerical simulation of the phase diagram of the extended Hubbard model, and of a Haldane insulator phase.

 The behavior of strongly correlated electron systems has been widely investigated to understand the physics of several phenomena in condensed matter, ranging from the insulating regime to high-$T_{c}$ superconductivity.
 Due to the many degrees of freedom involved, many aspects of the micro- and macroscopic behavior of these systems remain unclear.
 Recently their simulation by means of ultracold gases of two-component fermionic atoms trapped onto optical lattices has opened new possibilities, leading for instance to the direct observation of the predicted magnetic \cite{AF} and Mott insulating (MI) phases \cite{MOTT}.
 The latter is efficiently modeled by the Hubbard Hamiltonian.
 In this case, it has been noticed quite recently \cite{MORO} that in one dimension (1D) it is possible to identify a nonlocal order parameter in the MI phase, which displays long-range order (LRO); a result that is in agreement with Coleman-Hohenberg-Mermin-Wagner theorem \cite{CHMW} since no continuous symmetry of the system has been broken.
 The discovery envisaged a description of the underlying parity charge order, whose microscopic configurations are depicted below in the second cartoon of Fig.\ref{cartoon}: the Mott phase consists of a chain of single fermions with up and down spin, where fluctuations of pairs of empty and doubly occupied sites (holons and doublons) are bounded.
 The behavior is reminiscent of that observed in the insulating regime of a degenerate gas of bosonic atoms \cite{ENDRES}.